All travelers need a visa for Cuba. Some can get it online, others can’t.

-The flat fee delivery rate is $23.26 USD USD for delivery of green cards, and $40.70 for delivery of pink cards, within 1 to 3 business days.
+The flat fee delivery rate is $31,19 USD USD for delivery.
+Cards are delivered between 1 and 3 business days.

 Fill in your visa

-As soon as you get your visa for Cuba, make sure to fill it out completely and write legibly.
+As soon as you get your card, make sure to fill it out completely and write legibly.